joeycoxonIT/osticket-prereqs/README.md

 </p>
 <br />

+<h3>11) Install osTicket</h3>
 <p>

-Now it’s finally time to install osTicket.
-Open your “osTicket Installation Files” folder and unzip the compressed osTicket folder.
-Then we want to copy the “upload” folder into “c:\inetpub\wwwroot”.
-To do this, go to your osTicket folder and right click the “upload” folder and select “Copy”.
-Then go to your file explorer and select “This PC” -> “Windows (C:)” -> “inetpub” -> “wwwroot”.
+- Open your “osTicket Installation Files” folder and unzip the compressed osTicket folder.
+- Then we want to copy the “upload” folder into “c:\inetpub\wwwroot”.
+To do this, go to your osTicket folder and right-click the “upload” folder and select “Copy”.
+- Then go to your file explorer and select “This PC” -> “Windows (C:)” -> “inetpub” -> “wwwroot”.
 Once you’re in the “wwwroot” folder, paste the “upload” folder.
-Lastly, rename your "upload" folder to "osTicket".
+- Lastly, rename your "upload" folder to "osTicket".
 </p>
 <p>
 <img src="https://i.imgur.com/kiI7RiZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>